 What To Do After Being Charged With A Drug Crime

 Drug crimes are among the most legally complex offenses under our state and federal laws.
 Mounting an effective defense often means tackling tough questions involving the legality of searches, the admissibility of testimony and physical evidence, and the intentions of the accused.
-If you have been accused of any type of drug crime in Kentucky or Tennessee, you need an experienced criminal defense lawyer on your side.
+If you have been accused of any type of drug crime in Tennessee, you need an experienced criminal defense lawyer on your side.

 With more than 18 years of successful experience advocating for accused people in the Clarksville area, the attorneys at the Kennedy Law Firm, PLLC fight for our clients’ freedom and reputations every step of the way.